 You can then contact the scheme provider with your National Insurance number to try to trace your pension.
 You could also try digging out old statements or payslips detailing deductions for pension contributions.

-A consolidation service like PensionBee helps you find multiple pension pots which you can then transfer into one of its low-cost pension plans and manage online through its platform.
-To find out more about PensionBee read our detailed PensionBee review.
+Consolidation services like those provided by PensionBee and Profile Pensions help you find multiple pension pots which you can then transfer into one of its low-cost pension plans and manage online through its platform.

 7 - Claim your tax relief